rsysadmin-com/get_nvidia_driver/README.md

 -h Prints this help<br>
 -d Download only <br>
 -i (root only) Download and install<br>
+-c Check latest only (no download, no install)
 <hr>
 For the -i option, it is advised to run this as root on runlevel 3.<br>
 <br>